 - is absorbent

 - more comfortable than any cotton or polyester fabrics

-However, there is one problem in the process of making bamboo, which we dig into a little further in this article.
-If you just want to skip it all and buy a new pair of undies that are sustainable and comfortable we suggest.
+However, there is one problem in making bamboo, which we dig into a little further in this article.
+If you want to skip it all and buy a new pair of undies that are sustainable and comfortable, we suggest.

 Some facts about the sustainability of bamboo are:

 - It is grown without pesticides or chemical fertilizers

 - It grows rapidly and can be harvested in 3-5 years

 - It produces 35% more oxygen than an equivalent stand of trees

 - It sequesters carbon dioxide and is carbon neutral

 - It is a critical element in the balance of oxygen and carbon dioxide in the atmosphere